Discover Beautiful San José Church in Old San Juan

 San José Church

 I wish they had a tour or signage to explain what they found, what things represented, and why they restored or left things unchanged.
-In one niche, they left it totally unrefurbished.
+In one niche, they left it totally untouched.
 I would love to know what those little clay people statues represented!
 And in another chapel area, this is the first time I have seen mermaids in a church!

 San José Church